The New Era of Individual Agency

 • Create environments where initiative flourishes

-• Redesign workflows to leverage the amplifying power of AI
+• Redesign workflows to leverage AI

-• Rethink credentialing and hiring to prioritize demonstrated agency over formal qualifications
+• Rethink credentialing and hiring

 Conclusion: The Age of the Self-Starter

 We stand at the beginning of a new era where the primary limitation on what an individual can accomplish isn't knowledge, credentials, or resources, but rather the willingness to take initiative.
-As AI tools continue to develop and proliferate, this trend will only accelerate.

-The phrase that captures this moment best might be simply: "You can just do things."
 The tools are available.
 The barriers are falling.
 The question is no longer whether you have the specialized knowledge or resources, but whether you have the agency to act.